 Vinaigrette Dressing (this will make more than you need)

 - 2 tablespoon lemon juice (about 1 lemon)

 - 1/2 teaspoon salt

 - 1/4 teaspoon black pepper

 - 1/4 cup olive oil

-- Heat grill to medium-high or high (about 450F).
-Spray a Grill Basket with oil and set on a pan.
+- HEAT GRILL: to medium-high heat or high (about 450F/232C).
+Spray a grill basket with oil and set on a pan.
 Note 2

 - PREPARE AND GRILL CABBAGE: Slice the half cabbage into thin slices (I set the half cabbage on cutting board flat side down.
 Cut into thin slices, Then cut those slices into thin slices.)
 Place in grill basket.
 Drizzle on oil and sprinkle lightly with salt and pepper.
 Toss to coat.
 Place grill basket on grill.
 Cover grill.
 Cook for 5 minutes.
 Stir, cook another 3-6 minutes (depending on how much char you want, how small your cabbage pieces are and how crunchy or soft you want the cabbage).
 Remove and set aside.

 - MAKE VINAIGRETTE: While cabbage is grilling, place all vinaigrette ingredients in a sealed container and shake well.
 (Or whisk together all ingredients except oil.
 Then whisk while slowly adding oil).